cscheid/cscheid.net/_posts/2014-12-09-data-mining-visualization-fairness-accountability.markdown

 data-driven, algorithmic decision-making.
-"We have met the enemy, and he is us", after all: we have [good evidence](http://www.powells.com/biblio/1-9780374533557-38) that humans are not decision-makers.
+"We have met the enemy, and he is us", after all: we have [good evidence](http://www.powells.com/biblio/1-9780374533557-38) that humans are bad decision-makers.
 On the contrary: we should directly study how to characterize bias, how it shows up in data sources, and how we go about fixing it.
 It's not only cool computer science: *it's the right thing to do*.